saurocode/readme/README.md

 ![Azul Amarillo Tecnología LinkedIn Banner](https://user-images.githubusercontent.com/52586225/119413746-ea3d8400-bcb3-11eb-969c-fb40ae5bd7ae.png)

 Welcome to my GitHub!
 I am Sarley, a student in training in analysis and development of information systems.
 I am building a solid foundation in both frontend and backend technologies and languages.
-You can find me on tech twitter @sarleydurango
+You can find me on tech twitter @saurocode

 ### ✔️ I'm currently learning
-- JavaScript
+- Python
-- ReactJS
+- Angular
-- CSS
+- .NET

 ### 👦🏽💻 I'm working on
 - Building projects and my portfolio website.
 Although, I think I'll wait to learn React before I build the website.